 Under Florida law, an insurance carrier only has a duty to indemnify if the facts of the underlying lawsuit against the policyholder establish the existence of coverage under the terms of the policy.
 However, the Carithers court reaffirms the principle that the duty of an insurer to defend an insured is far broader than the scope of the duty to indemnify.
 The duty to defend is triggered if there is ANY possibility that the facts and claims in the underlying tort lawsuit against an insured will be covered under the policy.

-This broader rule means that an insured can simply highlight allegations in the complaint in the underlying lawsuit against the policyholder that might raise the potential for coverage to secure a defense.
 Once this relatively lenient standard is met, the insurance carrier has a duty to defend even if the allegations in the complaint also seek damages that clearly fall outside the scope of indemnified losses under the policy.